 Back in 2013, everyone knew about blog pages – you may even have had one for your business – but back then, VLOG (and vlog production) was a word that you might have started to hear more frequently and today, it’s a word that is one of many video-associated words which are all over the net and in conversation.

-A VLOG is a combination of a blog and video and, naturally, VLOGGING is the term to describe actually making a vlog.
+A VLOG is a combination of video and blog and, naturally, VLOGGING is the term to describe actually making a vlog.
 A vlog can be a monthly, weekly or even daily video clip in which you talk, to camera, about whatever is on your mind.
 The same way you would in a blog…but visually.

-This is our latest vlog above, presented by Jessica Jay.
-We started our vlog back in 2013 after talking with various people we knew and realising that being based in the visual medium of video production, we should use the format to condense our news roundup into a shorter, visually appealing piece.
+This is our latest vlog above, presented by Emily Beach.
+We started our vlog back in 2013 after talking with various people we knew and realising that being based in the visual medium of video production, we should use the format to condense our news roundup into a shorter, visually appealing piece rather than lots of text.

 When offered the chance of a chunk of text or a short video covering the same ground – which would you choose?
-I know which one I would choose.
+We know which one we would choose.
 Today, this is even more relevant with the power of video in search engine ranking.

 Since we started our bi-monthly vlog – in which we show clips of our recent work and talk about our upcoming work – we have seen a good number of views on YouTube, increasing with each episode and on Facebook, a great number of views.
-The feedback has been good and we have booked work directly off the back of the vlog, often for video productions to feature Jess Jay as the presenter.
+The feedback has been good and we have booked work directly off the back of the vlog.

 For us, the goal with the vlog was get the name out there, spread the news about our work and potentially win work off the back of it.
 We have achieved all of those goals to date.